-The Ca’ Pesaro in Venice is monumental palace which houses museums of fine art and decorative arts, mostly known as the seat of the Galleria Internazionale di Arte Moderna (International Gallery of Modern Art).
+The Ca’ Pesaro in Venice is a monumental palace that houses museums of fine art and decorative arts, mostly known as the seat of the Galleria Internazionale di Arte Moderna (International Gallery of Modern Art).

 Overlooking the Grand Canal, the Ca’ Pesaro palace, once belonging to the Pesaro noble family from which it takes its name, was built in from 1659 to 1710 after a design by Baldassarre Longhena, one of the most renowned Venetian architects of the Baroque period.

 The style of the building is actually mid-way between Renaissance and Baroque and combines an architectural structure inspired by the works of Renaissance architect Jacopo Sansovino with a rich Baroque-like decorative apparatus.

 In 1902, the palace’s owner, Duchess Felicita Bevilacqua La Masa, donated the building to the city of Venice, which converted it into a museum in which to publicly display the civic collection of modern art.

-One of the most important in Italy, the permanent collection of the International Gallery of Modern Art at Ca’ Pesaro, comprising a large number of artworks – paintings, sculptures, drawings, photographs, and installations – by Italian and international artists, has been built over a period of more than 120 years though both acquisitions by the Venice city council and donations from private collectors.
+One of the most important in Italy, the permanent collection of the International Gallery of Modern Art at Ca’ Pesaro, comprising a large number of artworks – paintings, sculptures, drawings, photographs, and installations – by Italian and international artists, has been built over a period of more than 120 years through both acquisitions by the Venice city council and donations from private collectors.
 Initially focused on Italian artists of the 19th and 20th centuries, the collection was thereafter opened to works by international artists

 Today, the collection includes works by renowned Italian artists of the 19th, 20th and 21st century – such as Medardo Rosso, Adolfo Wildt, Umberto Boccioni, Gino Severini, Felice Casorati, Arturo Marini, Giorgio Morandi, Giorgio De Chirico, Carlo Carrà, Alberto Burri, Lucio Fontana, and Jannis Kounellis – together with pieces by celebrated international artists including Auguste Rodin, Pierre Bonnard, Gustav Klimt, Wassily Kandinsky, Joan Mirò, Roberto Matta, Alexander Calder, Henri Moore, Richard Nonas, Lawrence Carroll, Stuart Arends, Gregory Mahoney, and Bruce Nauman.